RRResident/ES6-plus-features/ES6.md

 }
 ```

-ES6 introduced the functionality to just pass this into the function like so:
+ES6 introduced the functionality to just pass this into the function's parameters like so:

 ```javascript
 function f(a = 1, b, c) {